Visiting Warwick Castle 1000 years of turbulent history

 The Castle sits proudly on a sandstone bluff at a bend of the River Avon.
 The river, which runs below the castle on the east side, has eroded the rock the castle stands on, forming a cliff.
 The river and cliff form natural defences.

-Of course, during the period from the 13th century to the 17th century, Warwick Castle survived many dramas.
+During the period from the 13th century to the 17th century, Warwick Castle survived many dramas.
 In 1153, the wife of the 2nd Earl of Warwick was tricked into believing her husband was dead and so handed the castle over to Henry of Anjou who was to become King Henry II.
 Unfortunately, when the Earl heard what his wife had done he did drop dead.

 What to see at Warwick Castle